jamesrwhite/minicron/README.md

 Background
 -----------

-I'm developing minicron as part of my dissertation at university which has to be completed by May but I plan to continue development after that.
-The inspiration for developing minicron comes from my own experience, in particular my time spent working at [Miniclip](http://www.miniclip.com) where the management and monitoring of cron jobs at times proved to be tricky!
+I'm developing minicron as part of my dissertation at university which has to be completed by mid May but I plan to continue its development after that.
+The inspiration for developing minicron comes largely from my experience and frustrations using cron, in particular my time spent working at [Miniclip](http://www.miniclip.com) (which is where the name comes from, miniclip.. minicron, get it?) where the management and monitoring of cron jobs at times proved to be tricky!

 Features
 ---------